ucbrise/dory/README.md

 The experiments for Table 7, Figures 8b-8c, and Figures 10-11 cannot be run concurrently.
 However, the experiments for the baseline can be run at the same time as the DORY experiments (we recommend doing this to save time, as the baseline experiments take a few hours to complete).

+To speed up testing, some of the experiments start with an index that is built by the server where the server has the keys to generate a correct search index.
+This configuration should only be used for testing (for security, only the client should have the keys).

 ### Table 7

 Run the experiment to collect the data for part of Table 7 showing the breakdown of search latency.
 For this experiment, you only need to have `server-1`, `server-2`, `master`, and `client` running.
 Run the following commands locally: